Edge Delta on Kubernetes

 minikube start --driver docker

-Once the Edge Delta Fleet is running within a Kubernetes cluster, telemetry data (logs and metrics) generated by other pods in the cluster are automatically monitored and analyzed by the Edge Delta Fleet in real time.
-The Edge Delta Fleet is aware of the Kubernetes components of the cluster (pods, namespaces, deployments, etc.) natively by utilizing the Edge Delta Kubernetes Input.
+Once the Edge Delta fleet is running within a Kubernetes cluster, telemetry data (logs and metrics) generated by other pods in the cluster are automatically monitored and analyzed by the Edge Delta Fleet in real time.
+The Edge Delta Fleet is aware of the Kubernetes components of the cluster (pods, namespaces, deployments, etc.) natively by utilizing the Edge Delta Kubernetes source.

-Version 0.1.70 and older agents use the v2 configuration’s kubernetes input.
+Version 0.1.70 and older agents use the v2 configuration’s Kubernetes source.
 See Agent Configuration for more information about agent and configuration versions.

 Kubernetes Deployment Overview